blindFS/blog-raw/_posts/2013-07-28-boring-stuffs.md

 It is also meaningless because when you get the music id,there is already a fully functioning embed tag in front of your eyes.
-And it sucks because flash sucks. the only adventage of this is to put your markdown file neat.
+And it sucks because flash sucks. the only adventage of this is to keep your markdown file neat.
 However,the song above is awesome!
 Anyway,here's my xiami.rb: